Soft Language Prompts for Language Transfer: Limitations

 \section{Limitations}

 \paragraph{Model Selection.}

-Our analysis on the effectiveness of the language and task representations focused on highly multilingual LLMs that include a wider variety of low-resource languages.
+Our analysis of the effectiveness of the language and task representations focused on highly multilingual LLMs that include a wider variety of low-resource languages.
 From this perspective, there is not a vast number of open-source multilingual LLMs with such extensive language coverage as the mT5 or BLOOM model, while having fewer than 1B parameters.
+We also considered the AYA model~\cite{ustun2024aya}, but due to limited computational resources, it was not feasible to conduct our experiments.
 Another aspect of the selection was the involvement of only generative models consisting of encoder-decoder or decoder-only architecture.

 \paragraph{Other Languages.}